 Fads and Fallacies of the Energy Transition

-Throughout the energy transition, technology after technology has been lauded as “the big thing” of the energy transition, “the solution” to the challenges involved – in effect, a magic wand.
-The energy transition cannot be achieved by an over-emphasis on some technologies, but by a balanced use of each where it is most appropriate and cost-effective.
+Throughout the energy transition, technology after technology has been lauded as “the big thing”, “the solution” to the challenges we face – in effect, a magic wand.
+The energy transition cannot be achieved by focusing on one or two technologies, but by a balance of each where most appropriate and cost-effective.

 First Three: Distributed, Virtual, Demand-Side